• Skip to primary navigation

 Repurposing Jeans into Flowers

 I’m a big fan of repurposing old jeans for home decor.
 The easiest denim crafts are the no-sew jeans upcycles.
-Though there is a small amount of sewing with this jeans upcycle, it could just as easily be a non-sew project.
+Though there is a small amount of sewing with this jeans upcycle, it could just as quickly be a non-sew project.
 The sewing can be replaced with some strategic fabric glue.

 I made five of these pom pom jeans flowers in total, in various shades of denim.